sherlock-project/sherlock/removed_sites.md

 ## Creative Market

-As of 2020-06-20, Creative Market has a captcha to prove that you are a human, and because of this Sherlock is unable to check for username on this site because we will always get  a page which asks us to prove that we are not a robot.
+As of 2020-06-20, Creative Market has a captcha to prove that you are a human, and because of this spectre is unable to check for username on this site because we will always get  a page which asks us to prove that we are not a robot.

 ```json